Heg0Dmsk/katacoda-scenarios/data-persistence-in-containers/k8s-pvc.md

 ## Deploying PostgreSQL using helm

-To simplyfy the installation proccess, we will use a predefined helm charts to create the remaining Kubernetes ressources (e.g. stateful set, service) for this exercise.
+To simplify the installation process, we will use a predefined helm charts to create the remaining Kubernetes resources (e.g. stateful set, service) for this exercise.

 1. We add the required helm chart
   `helm repo add bitnami https://charts.bitnami.com/bitnami`{{execute}}